-The first Member of Parliament to be killed in action during the First World War was Captain Arthur O’Neill.
-Captain Thomas Phillips from Ahoghill, a Campbell and Queen’s educated medic, who was born in Damascus and William Davison with family links to Castledawson, Portrush, Belfast, and Bangor, serving with Canadian Infantry, also died on this day in 1914.
-In 1918 Stewart Agnew from Upperlands died serving with the New Zealand Rifle Brigade.
-In 1943 Edwin Toole, a Royal Canadian Air Force Sergeant from Belfast, died over Serbia near Belgrade.
-Geoffrey Reay is remembered on QUB WM and Portora Royal School RH.
-He was on one of three bombers lost over northern Germany in 1944.
-He was 21 years old.
+The first Member of Parliament to be killed in action during the First World War was Captain Arthur O’Neill of Randalstown and the Life Guards on this day in 1914.
+Also on this day Captain Thomas Phillips from Ahoghill, an Inst, Campbell and Queen’s educated medic, who was born in Damascus died near Poperinge.
+Captain Phillips was home on leave from India, and on the outbreak of war was posted to Victoria Barracks.
+Stewart Agnew a rifleman from Upperlands serving with New Zealand Army died of illness in 1918.
+Edwin Toole a Royal Canadian Air Force Sergeant from Belfast died over Serbia near Belgrade in 1943.
+On the same day a year later Old Portoran Geoffrey Reay was lost in Halifax Bomber LW177 on a mission to Bochum when his was one of three bombers lost.
 Photo – Recruiting office in Clifton Street, Belfast during WW2.